 Public awareness and education

-By talking and engaging with the whole community, incidents of rape, sexual assault and abuse can be reduced, and those affected can be better supported.
+By talking to and engaging with the whole community, incidents of rape, sexual assault and abuse can be reduced, and those affected can be better supported.

 Educating people on sexual consent helps establish boundaries and remove misunderstanding of sexual behaviour.